open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   and use the signals defined by OTEL.
 - WAF Vendor: A vendor of a Web Application Firewall (WAF) that wants to publish a semantic convention registry for their product.
 So their customers can discover and use their signals.
-- Cloud Vendor: A cloud provider that wants to publish a semantic convention registry for their services.
 - OSS lib author: An author of an OSS library that wants to publish a semantic convention registry for his library.
 - Enterprise App: An enterprise that wants to use the concept of semantic convention registry for their internal use.

-ToDo
-- Actors
-- Diagram
-- Narrative
-- Value Proposition for the different actors

-Benefits/Value Proposition per actor:
+Benefits/Value Proposition per actor [TODO]:
 - OTEL:
   - Can focus on the core signals and delegate the definition of more specific signals to the community.
   - Can leverage the community to define more specific signals.